-- 1. That the provisions of section 202(1) of the State Administrative Procedure Act and Section 101-a(2) of the Executive Law having been complied with, the official Compilation of Codes, Rules and Regulations of the State of New York (NYCRR) Title 16, Public Service, Parts 11 and 12 are amended, effective upon publication of a Notice of Adoption in the State Register, to read as follows (brackets indicate - 2.
+- 1. That the provisions of section 202(1) of the State Administrative Procedure Act and Section 101-a(2) of the Executive Law having been complied with, the official Compilation of Codes, Rules and Regulations of the State of New York (NYCRR) Title 16, Public Service, Chapter I, Rules of Procedure, Subchapter B, Parts 11 and 12 are amended, effective upon publication of a Notice of Adoption in the State Register, to read as appear on the following pages (brackets indicate deleted material and underlining indicates new material): - 2.
 That the Secretary of the Commission is directed to file a copy of this resolution with the Secretary of State.